SASA: a SimulAtor of Self-stabilizing Algorithms

 cd test/unison make ring.cmxs echo " # here we provide input in batch via echo, but it can be done interactively t t t t t t t # Active all the processes for the first step f f f f f f t # Active only p7 at the second step q # and then quit " | sasa ring.dot --custom-daemon

-In the custom daemon mode, the daemon is executed outside sasa
+In the custom daemon mode, the daemon is executed outside sasa, by a

 process that communicates via the standard input/output using RIF